supunlakmal/spreadsheet/README.md

 - Default grid: 10 rows x 10 columns
 - Formulas limited to SUM and AVG range syntax
 - CSV imports larger than 30x15 are truncated
-- URL length limits may apply for very large spreadsheets (compression helps)
+- URL length limits may apply for very large spreadsheets; encrypted links are longer
+- Losing the password means the encrypted data cannot be recovered

 ## File Structure